AdobeDocs/destination-sdk.en/help/oauth-authentication.md

 ### To do in Destination SDK

 To set up OAuth2 authentication for your destination in Experience Platform, you must add your OAuth2 configuration in the `/destinations` endpoint, under the `customerAuthenticationConfigurations` parameter.
 See [example configuration](/help/destination-configuration.md#example-configuration).
-Instructions on which fields you need to add to your configuration template, depending on your OAuth2 authentication mechanism, are further below on this page.
+Specific instructions about which fields you need to add to your configuration template, depending on your OAuth2 authentication grant type, are further below on this page.

-## Types of OAuth2 flows
+## OAuth2 grant types

 Experience Platform supports the three OAuth2 grant types below.
 If you have a custom OAuth2 setup, Adobe will be able to support it with the help of custom fields in your integration.
 Refer to the sections for each grant type for more information.